tombosc/chelar/README.md

 # chelar

-Create simple parsers in [Zig](https://ziglang.org/) projects at compile-time.
+Create simple parsers in [Zig](https://ziglang.org/) at compile-time.
 Warning: Hacky and experimental.

+API:

+- `pub fn Parser(comptime T: type) (fn (?*std.mem.Allocator, *std.mem.TokenIterator) Error!T)`: given a type, returns a parsing function that takes an optional allocator (only needed for slices and pointers) and an iterator.
+See 2nd example.
+- more experimental: `ParserStr` is identical, except that it doesn't need an iterator, but uses *formatted structs* -- structs that contain parsing information.
+The function returned returns not `Error!T`, but `Error!Unformat(T)`. `Unformat` recursively converts formatted structs and types containing these into types containing no nested formatted structs.

 Example taken (modified) from [advent of code 2020](https://adventofcode.com/), day 8: